DoctorTag/bio-hdf/docs/en/get-started/index.rst

     BIO-HDF is based on a specific release of the ESP-IDF.
 You will see this release cloned with BIO-HDF as a subdirectory, or more specifically as a submodule e.g. ``esp-idf @ ca3faa61`` visible on the GitHub.
 Just follow this instruction and the build scripts will automatically reach ESP-IDF from the submodule.

-To demonstrate how to build an application, we will use :example:`get-started/health_piezo` project from :hdf:`examples` directory in the ADF.
+To demonstrate how to build an application, we will use :example:`get-started/health_piezo` project from :hdf:`examples` directory in the HDF.

 Copy :example:`get-started/health_piezo` to ``~/esp`` directory::

     cd ~/esp
     cp -r $HDF_PATH/examples/get-started/health_piezo .

-You can also find a range of example projects under the :adf:`examples` directory in the BIO-HDF repository.
+You can also find a range of example projects under the :hdf:`examples` directory in the BIO-HDF repository.
 These example project directories can be copied in the same way as presented above, to begin your own projects.

 .. _get-started-connect-configure: